Thananchai Sitsongpeenong

-Personal life
+Biography and career

 Thananchai was taught Muay Thai from a young age by his father.
 He made his professional debut at 14.

 In 2020, Thananchai moved from Rachanon gym to Sitsongpeenpong to chase his dream of becoming a World Champion.

 On March 11, 2023, Thananchai defeated Nauzet Trujillo at KSP Promotion in Kuwait to win the WBC Muaythai Super Welterweight (154lb) Championship.